Bio

 Slumber. quickly started to gain traction with their energetic, in your face and memorable shows across Essex and crossing the border into Suffolk.

-Sadly due to personal reasons, at the end of 2019 Slumber. went on a brief hiatus due to the departure of Guitarist Jamie, but decided to continue as a three piece.
+Sadly, due to personal reasons, at the end of 2019 Slumber. went on a brief hiatus due to the departure of guitarist Jamie, but decided to continue as a three piece.